To request information from the School of Graduate Studies:

 The department will consider your application only after you have entered your personal and academic information in the online application, submitted the application fee and all required supporting documentation.

 - Statement of Intent: a proposed plan of study outlining research interests (maximum of 500 words)

 - A sample of written academic work in English (less than ten pages)

 - References: three reference letters for PhD applicants; two letters for MA applicants.
 Letters should be written personally by academic faculty familiar with your work.
 Referees’ letters must be uploaded on the online system.
 Referees will be automatically contacted within 24 hours after payment of application fee.

-- Transcripts: The Department requires applicants to submit one electronic or scanned transcript from each post-secondary institution attended to begin the application process.
+- Transcripts: The Department requires applicants to submit one scanned transcript from each post-secondary institution attended to begin the application process.
 Applications will not be considered complete and will not be reviewed by the Admissions Committee until official paper transcripts have been received by the deadline.
 Please see below for detailed instructions on transcripts requirements.

 - In completing the application details form, please answer “Field of Study” as either EAS Classical or EAS Modern (Chinese, Japanese, or Korean).

 Mailing address for official transcripts and TOEFL scores:

 Collaborative Master of Arts Program in Asia-Pacific Studies (MAPS)